Table of contents

 >>MORE: Learn more about accounting

-According to the U.S. Bureau of Labor Statistics (BLS), financial analysts have an average annual salary of $108,790.
+According to the U.S. Bureau of Labor Statistics (BLS), financial analysts have an average annual salary of $112,950.
 Analysts working in securities and investing activities (like investment banking) tend to earn more than other types of financial analysts.
 In fact, first-year analysts at Goldman Sachs reportedly earn a $110,000 base salary — that doesn’t include other forms of compensation analysts may be eligible for, like commission, stock options, and performance bonuses.
+The field is not only lucrative but fast-growing, with 9% projected job growth from 2023 to 2033.

-On the other hand, accountants and auditors earn an average of $86,740 per year, according to the BLS.
+On the other hand, accountants and auditors earn an average of $90,780 per year and have 6% expected job growth, according to the BLS.
 In general, accountants working for financial institutions and insurance companies see higher salaries than those working in the government.
 However, with both financial analysts and accountants, pay depends heavily on experience level.

 Experience LevelFinancial AnalystsAccountants